Which place is cheaper, San Diego or Marathon?

 The coastal city of San Diego offers scuba diving and snorkeling and shopping.
 Many visitors also spend a good bit of time hiking.
 With so much to do, one day is probably not enough time to see everything.
 It will give you the chance to have new experiences.

-You'll find scuba diving and snorkeling and nightlife around the beautiful destination of Marathon.
+You'll find scuba diving and snorkeling and nightlife around the quaint destination of Marathon.
 People usually spend lots of time at the beach.
 A weekend is usually not enough time for a trip here as there is plenty to do.
 This island offers a variety of activities to choose from.

 San Diego is a popular place that is full of things to see and experience.
 Many visitors spend time at the beach while visiting the area.
 But since there are so many activities, you'll likely want to spend more than a weekend exploring.
 Take your pick from the many activities offered here.

-You'll find nightlife and food around the quaint island of Marathon.
+You'll find nightlife and food around the beautiful island of Marathon.
 The length of your ideal trip is an individual decision.
 If you have five days, this island makes for a great vacation.
 It's also a relaxing resort destination.
 Five days should give you a good understanding of everything this island has to offer.

 San Diego is a popular choice for travelers.
 Five days here is typical.
 It's no surprise that beaches is why people visit.
 While some people choose to spend more or less time in San Diego, five days is sufficent for most.
 The entire region has so many activities, and you'll want time to do everything.